alberlab/pgs/docs/tools.rst

             $ tools/hms_export.py result/structure/copy0.hms 0.01b copy0.pdb

-    The script takes 3 arguments (hmsfile, theta_group, and output_name), then a pdb file will be saved and it looks like this:
+    The script takes 3 arguments (hmsfile, theta_group, and output_name), then a pdb file will be saved and it will look something like this:

 	::